-The clientResponse plugin helps you build a simply designed client portal that makes it easy for clients to monitor project statuses as well as communicate with you regarding projects.
+The no longer available clientResponse plugin helps you build a simply designed client portal that makes it easy for clients to monitor project statuses as well as communicate with you regarding projects.

 The demo shows how this can be used to manage web design-related projects, though there are other tools you can integrate into the system to expand its capabilities.
 For example:

 - Clients receive their own login credentials and personalized dashboards.

 - You can add the most important features to the navigation of the dashboard, so clients have quick access and don’t have to search for them.

 - Communication, file uploads, milestone creation, and so on are easy to add for both you and the user with an intuitive interface.